pingidentity/pingidentity-devops-getting-started/docs/reference/HelmBasics.md

     SERVER_PROFILE_URL: https://github.com/<your-github-user>/pingidentity-server-profiles
 ```

-This example file turns on all products, including PingDirectory, and overwrites the default `pingdirectory.envs.SERVER_PROFILE_URL` to use `https://github.com/<your-github-user>/pingidentity-server-profiles`.
+This example snippet turns on all products, including PingDirectory, and overwrites the default `pingdirectory.envs.SERVER_PROFILE_URL` with `https://github.com/<your-github-user>/pingidentity-server-profiles`.

 This use of substitution and parameters is where the power of Helm to simplify ease of deployment begins to shine.
 To fully customize your deployment, review all available options by running: